haocloo/CPT113-hackathon-Group7/README.md

 ### Room List

 The room list is a doubly linked list that allows traversal in both directions.
 The list has a head and a tail pointer, and each node has a next and a prev pointer.
 The list also has methods to insert nodes at the end of the list or at a specific position based on the hidden room attribute.
-The list also has methods to delete nodes, reset items, check if a node exists, print the list, and get the head pointer.
+The list also has methods to delete nodes, reset items, check if a node exists, and get the head pointer.

 ### Inventory List